GSpratt97/Engineering76FinalProject/Readme.md

 The framework was built following the Page Object Model (POM) design pattern to enable effective test automation by creating an object repository for the web UI elements.
 The POM enables a reduction in code duplication and also improves the readability and test maintenance of the project.

-Each page has its own Java class which contains page methods to cover all the current functionality of the website.
+Each page has its own Java class.
+Each class contains methods to cover all the current functionality on each page of the current website.

 ## Aim